chadbunn/Address-Points-to-OSM/ogr2osm.md

 3. Type "python ogr2osmivan.py" and hit enter.

 	a.
 If you receive an ImportError, open the OSGeo4W shell and enter "cd [Your_ogr2osm_folder_file_path_here]" and hit enter.
-Now try steo 3
+Now try step 3 again.

-again.

 ##You should see this menu:

 C:\_data\Population\AddressPoints_to_OSM\ogr2osm>python ogr2osmivan.py
 Usage: ogr2osmivan.py SRCFILE

 Options:

-  -h, --help            show this help message and exit

-  -t TRANSLATION, --translation=TRANSLATION
+  -h, --help            show this help message and exit -t TRANSLATION, --translation=TRANSLATION
                         Select the attribute-tags translation method.
-See the

-			translations/ directory for valid values.
+See the translations/ directory for valid values.
   -o OUTPUT, --output=OUTPUT
                         Set destination .osm file name and location.
   -e EPSG_CODE, --epsg=EPSG_CODE
                         EPSG code of source file.
 Do not include the 'EPSG:' prefix.
 If specified, overrides projection from source metadata if it exists.
   -p PROJ4_STRING, --proj4=PROJ4_STRING
                         PROJ.4 string.
-If specified, overrides projection from
-                        source metadata if it exists.
+If specified, overrides projection from source metadata if it exists.
   -v, --verbose
   -d, --debug-tags      Output the tags for every feature parsed.

-  -a, --atribute-stats  Outputs a summary of the different tags / attributes encountered.
+  -a, --atribute-stats  Outputs a summary of the different tags / attributes
+                        encountered.
   -f, --force           Force overwrite of output file.
+error: you must specify a source filename

+C:\_data\Population\AddressPoints_to_OSM\ogr2osm>

 4. Now you are ready to convert your ADDR_PTS_PROCESSED.shp to an OSM file.

 	a.
 Insert the following command and hit enter:

 	python ogr2osmivan.py [Your_ADDR_PTS_PROCESSED.shp] -t addrPts.py -e 2229 -o SLO_ADDR_PTS.osm -v